 The same process can be applied to know when will the whole project be finished, just taking the last User Story you have in the backlog for the calculations explained before.

-With this management approach you will get really accurate time estimates without asking for them; you will keep team morale high, avoid burnout and improve productivity.
+Although there is no silver bullet in software estimation, with this management approach you will get time estimates without asking for them; you will keep team morale high, avoid burnout and improve productivity.
 Besides, you will be able to automatically forecast the impact of changes in the timing of the project.

-This solution contributes to improve business-engineering relationship and trust; improve software quality and reduce costs in the long-run.
-Besides, if you involve customers in the process, customer relationships and trust may improve considerably; making it easier for both parties to deal with change, preventing many deadline-related conflicts.
+This solution contributes to improve business-engineering relationship, improve software quality and reduce costs in the long-run.
+Besides, if you involve customers in the process, customer understanding and trust may improve considerably, making it easier for both parties to deal with change, preventing many deadline-related conflicts.

 Now, join the conversation: How do you deal with time estimates in your company?